Finasteride vs Minoxidil: Choosing the Best Hair Loss Treatment for You

 No fancy packaging.
 No unwanted subscriptions.
 Delivered discreetly.

 We can expect to lose between 50 and 100 hairs every day.
 [1] This may seem like a lot of hair, but we don’t tend to notice it because new hair follicles grow back in their place.
-However, hair follicles can shrink due to ageing, genetics and other factors, leading to noticeable patches of hair loss.
-This condition is called androgenetic alopecia, also known as male or female pattern baldness.
+However, hair follicles can shrink due to aging, genetics and other factors, leading to noticeable patches of hair loss.
+This condition is calle alopecia, also known as male or female pattern baldness.

-Finasteride and Minoxidil are two of the most popular hair loss treatments available.
-Both treatments are used in the UK and worldwide by individuals who struggle with hair thinning or a receding hairline.
+Finasteride and Minoxidil are two of the most popular hair loss medications available.
+Both of these treatments for hair loss are used in the UK and worldwide by individuals who struggle with hair thinning or a receding hairline.
 While they share the same end goal of combating hair loss for good, both treatments have several differences.

 In this blog article, we explain the differences between Finasteride and Minoxidil, including whether they can be used together to help you determine which one is best.

-What Is The Difference Between Finasteride and Minoxidil?
+What Is The Difference Between Minoxidil and Finasteride?

-The main differences between Finasteride and Minoxidil are the way they work and the form in which they are available.
+The main differences between Finasteride and Minoxidil are the way they work and the forms in which they are available.
 Finasteride is a prescription medication that works by blocking the enzyme responsible for converting testosterone into dihydrotestosterone (DHT).
-Stopping the production of DHT helps prevent further hair loss and improves hair regrowth.
+Stopping the production of DHT helps prevent further hair loss and improves hair density and regrowth.
 Finasteride is available as oral tablets.

-On the other hand, Minoxidil works by increasing the blood flow around the hair follicles and stimulating growth.
-Not only does it promote hair follicles to the growth phase, but it also prolongs the growth phase, resulting in fuller and longer hair.
-Minoxidil is available by prescription in oral tablet form and over-the-counter as a topical solution or foam which is applied to the affected scalp area.
+On the other hand, Minoxidil works by increasing the blood flow around hair follicles to stimulate hair growth.
+Not only does it promote hair follicles to the growth phase, but it also prolongs the hair growth cycle phase, resulting in fuller and longer hair.
+Minoxidil is available by prescription in oral tablet form and over-the-counter as a topical treatment in the form of a solution or foam which is applied to the affected scalp area.

 Are Finasteride and Minoxidil Suitable for Both Men and Women?

-Finasteride is specially made to treat male pattern baldness.
+Finasteride is specifically for the treatment of male pattern baldness.
 The causes of hair loss and thinning in women differ from those in men.
 Therefore, it is not usually prescribed to women with female pattern baldness.
 Finasteride works by blocking the enzyme that converts testosterone into DHT.
 The female body produces far less amounts of testosterone and DHT compared to the male body.
 Therefore, Finasteride won’t help with female pattern baldness.

-In contrast, Minoxidil can be taken by both men and women who suffer from androgenetic alopecia.
-In fact, topical Minoxidil is the only FDA-approved drug for female pattern baldness.
-[3] As topical Minoxidil is applied directly to the scalp, it is not intended to affect hormone levels like Finasteride does.
+In contrast, Minoxidil can be taken by both men and women who suffer from alopecia.
+In fact, topical Minoxidil is the only FDA-approved treatment for hair loss in women (female pattern baldness).
+[3] As it is applied directly to the scalp, it is not intended to affect hormone levels like Finasteride does.

 Similar to Finasteride, it is not advised for women to use Minoxidil during pregnancy or breastfeeding.
 [4]